Protect Everything

 Ceramic coating is a semi-permanent liquid coating that bonds directly to your vehicle’s clear coat at the molecular level.
 Once cured, it creates a hardened, transparent layer that dramatically changes how your paint interacts with the environment.

-Professional-grade ceramic coatings, like the XPEL FUSION PLUS™ system we use at SC Window Tinting, are applied by trained technicians after thorough paint preparation, including a wash, decontamination, clay bar treatment, and, often, a machine polish to remove existing imperfections before the coating locks in.
+Professional-grade ceramic coatings, like the XPEL FUSION PLUS™ system we use at SC Window Tinting, require trained technicians who apply them after thorough paint preparation: a wash, decontamination, clay bar treatment, and often a machine polish to remove existing imperfections before the coating locks in.

 Hydrophobic surface: Water beads and sheets off the paint, carrying dirt and contaminants with it.
 Washing becomes significantly faster and easier.

-What ceramic coating does not do: It’s important to set clear expectations.
+It’s important to set clear expectations.
 Ceramic coating is not a force field.
 It will not prevent rock chips, protect against parking lot door dings, or stop a shopping cart from leaving a mark.
 For that level of physical protection, you need PPF.

 car with window tint law